mhfs/ix/README.md

 #2 - 2015-01-27 - Added another amazing feature by @mhfs
 ```

-## Install
+## Installation

 Only available from source at the moment.
-Binaries releases planned for future versions.
+Binary releases planned for future versions.

 ```
 go get github.com/mhfs/ix